-Provisions for combustion and ventilation air must be in accordance with Section 5.3, Air For Combustion And Ventilation, of the latest edition of the National Fuel Gas Code ANSI Z223.1, or applicable provisions of the local building codes.
+Provisions for combustion and ventilation air must be in accordance with Section 5.3, Air for Combustion and Ventilation, of the latest edition of the National Fuel Gas Code, ANSI Z223.1, in Canada, the latest edition of CGA Standard B149 InstallationCode for Gas Burning Appliances and Equipment, or applicable provisions of the local building codes.

-The equipment room must be provided with two openings to assure adequate combustion air and proper ventilation.
+The equipment room MUST be provided with two openings to assure adequate combustion air and proper ventilation.

 - 1. If air is taken directly from outside the building: - a.
-Combustion air opening, 1 square inch per 2,000 BTU input.
+Combustion air opening, one square inch per 2000 BTU input.
 This opening must be located near the floor. - b.
-Ventilation air opening, one square inch per 2,000 BTU input.
+Ventilation air opening, one square inch per 2000 BTU input.
 This opening must be located near the ceiling. - 2.
 If air is taken from another interior space: Each opening specified above should have a net free area of one square inch for each 1000 BTU of input.